Wayland Fertilizing Lawn Services

 Integrated Nutrient Management & Organic Fertilizer Options for Wayland’s Acidic Soils

-- Mow at 3–4 inches (bluegrass), 3.5–4 inches (tall fescue)
+- Mow at 3–4 inches (Kentucky bluegrass), 3.5–4 inches (tall fescue)

-- Core aeration improves nutrient/water availability
+- Core aeration (spring/fall) relieves compaction and improves nutrient uptake

 Wayland Community Development Guidelines for Fertilizer Application & Public Safety Protection